 Mr. Luthra’s career has included senior leadership positions across four decades and a range of Indian and multinational corporations.
-He has spent 16 years at Mahindra & Mahindra, serving first as Executive Vice President of Corporate Strategy and then as Executive Chairman of Mahindra CIE, a listed auto company.
+He has spent 18 years at Mahindra & Mahindra, serving first as executive vice president of corporate strategy and then as executive chairman of Mahindra CIE, a listed auto company.
 He started his career at IBM, spent 18 years as CFO & COO of Ballarpur Industries Limited, and served as the founding CEO of Barings Private Equity Partners India before becoming CEO of Essar Telecom, engineering its merger with Hutchison Whampoa.

 Harvard Business School (Advanced Management Program); Indian Institute of Technology, Delhi

 Mr. McNerney became a senior advisor to CD&R in 2016 after holding senior leadership positions at some of the most recognized global companies.
 He served as chairman and CEO of the Boeing Company from 2005 to 2015 and chairman and CEO of 3M Company from 2000 to 2005.
 Earlier in his career, Mr. McNerney held a range of senior executive positions at General Electric between 1982 and 2000, including president and CEO of GE Aircraft Engines, president of GE Lighting, president of GE Asia-Pacific, and president and CEO of GE Electrical Distribution and Control.
 Before joining GE, Mr. McNerney worked at Procter & Gamble and McKinsey & Company.
 Mr. McNerney currently serves as a director of Procter & Gamble.